-Initially, the temple belonged to the Hossō sect, but was later transferred to other sects: to the Tendai sect, the Shingon sect, and to Sōtō Zen in the early Edo Period when it became a centre of Zen practice.
+Initially, the temple belonged to the Hossō sect.
+Still, it was later transferred to other denominations: to the Tendai sect, the Shingon sect, and Sōtō Zen in the early Edo Period when it became a centre of Zen practice.
 According to historic stone monuments that still exist today, the temple consisted of seven shrines, twelve monastic buildings and one hundred lodges for priests.
-In its early days, it was visited by several famous monks: by Rōben (良弁 689-774), by Kūkai (空海 774-835), and by Ennin (円仁 793 or 794-864).
+In its early days, it was visited by several famous monks: Rōben (良弁 689-774), Kūkai (空海 774-835), and Ennin (円仁 793 or 794-864).
 Nihon-ji was rebuilt several times; by Minamoto Yoritomo in the 12th century, by Ashikaga Takauji in the 14th century, and in the 16th century by the Satomi clan, the local warlords of Awa Province.
-The temple's fame reached its peak in Edo period, in particular under the rule of the third shōgun, Tokugawa Iemitsu.
+The temple's fame reached its peak in the Edo period, in particular under the rule of the third shōgun, Tokugawa Iemitsu.
 It was in 1774 that Guden (愚伝), the chief priest of Nihon-ji, enlarged the temple and turned Nokogiriyama into a sacred mountain.
 The Nihon-ji Daibutsu and the 1,500 arhat were added to the southern hillside in that same period.
-The temple suffered considerably in the wake of the Meiji Restoration, when haibutsu kishaku (廃仏毀釈), an anti-Buddhist movement, resulted in great destruction of temple property.
-Many of the arhat were decapitated, but later restored.
+The temple suffered considerably in the wake of the Meiji Restoration, when haibutsu kishaku (廃仏毀釈), an anti-Buddhist movement, resulted in significant destruction of temple property.
+Many of the arhats were decapitated but later restored.

 Mount Nokogiri can be reached by Nokogiri Ropeway (from JR Hamakanaya Sta., 500 JPY for adults, 930 JPY for the round trip, 250 JPY for children under 12, round trip 450 JPY), by climbing the over 2,600 stairs from Nihon-ji temple (20-minute walk from JR Hota Sta.), or by car via the Nokogiri Toll Road (see below; motorcycles, bicycles, and hikers are not permitted to use the road).

-Jigoku Nozoki (地獄のぞき), the "View into Hell", the most famous and spectacular viewpoint of Nokogiriyama, offers breath-taking views over Bōsō Peninsula and the Uraga Channel.
-On the other side of the bay, Miura Peninsula and - on clear days - Mount Fuji are visible.
+Jigoku Nozoki (地獄のぞき), the "View into Hell", the most famous and spectacular viewpoint of Nokogiriyama, offers breath-taking views over the Bōsō Peninsula and the Uraga Channel.
+Across the bay, the Miura Peninsula and - on clear days - Mount Fuji can be seen.
 Jigoku Nozoki can be climbed over a flight of stairs leading up to a small plateau where visitors queue up on weekends or holidays to wait for their turn to peep into hell.

-The 1,500 arhat (千五百羅漢Sen-gohyaku Rakan) were commissioned by the head priest Guden (愚伝) and created by master sculptor Ōno Jingorō Eirei (大野甚五郎英令) who also carved the Nihonji Daibutsu (Great Buddha of Nihon-ji temple).
-He and his apprentices created the figures between 1779 and 1798 of special stone brought from Izu Peninsula.
+The 1,500 arhats (千五百羅漢Sen-gohyaku Rakan) were commissioned by the head priest Guden (愚伝) and created by master sculptor Ōno Jingorō Eirei (大野甚五郎英令) who also carved the Nihonji Daibutsu (Great Buddha of Nihon-ji temple).
+He and his apprentices created the figures between 1779 and 1798 of special stone brought from the Izu Peninsula.
 Arhat (in Japanese arakan 阿羅漢 or rakan 羅漢) are stone statues of individuals who have attained enlightenment.
-They are scattered all over the cliffs of Nokogiriyama, in groups of up to a few dozen or individually in their own carved niches.
-During the anti-Buddhist movement incited by the Meiji administration between 1868 and 1874 many of the arhat were decapitated, but most of them were later restored.
+They are scattered all over the cliffs of Nokogiriyama, in groups of up to a few dozen or individually in their carved niches.
+During the anti-Buddhist movement incited by the Meiji administration between 1868 and 1874, many of the arhats were decapitated, but most of them were later restored.

 Asekaki-fudō (あせかき不動), the sweating Fudō.
 Acala (Sanskrit for "immovable") is primarily revered in Vajrayana Buddhism.
-He is seen as a protective deity particularly in Shingon traditions of Japan where he is known as Fudō Myō-ō.
+He is seen as a protective deity, particularly in Shingon traditions of Japan, where he is known as Fudō Myō-ō.
 He is classed among the Wisdom Kings and pre-eminent among the Five Wisdom Kings of the Womb Realm.
-In Japan, Acala is highly venerated in the Shingon Buddhism, Tendai, Zen, Nichiren Buddhism and in Shugendō.
+In Japan, Acala is highly revered in Shingon Buddhism, Tendai, Zen, Nichiren Buddhism, and Shugendō.
 This particular Acala statue, with two different eye colours, has been given a remarkably stern and intense facial expression.

 Nihonji Daibutsu (日本寺大仏), a 31-metre tall statue of Yakushiji Nyorai (薬師如来), the Buddha of healing.
-It was created in 1783 by Ōno Jingorō Eirei (大野甚五郎英令) and his 27 apprentices and was the largest stone-carved Buddha statue in pre-modern Japan.
+It was created in 1783 by Ōno Jingorō Eirei (大野甚五郎英令) and his 27 apprentices and was a giant stone-carved Buddha statue in pre-modern Japan.
 Ravaged by erosion and earthquakes, it was restored in 1966.